processone/docs.ejabberd.im/content/admin/guide/introduction.md

 ---
-title: Introduction | ejabberd Installation and Operation Guide
+title: Introduction
+menu: Introduction
+order: 10
 ---

-# Introduction

 `ejabberd` is a *free and open source* instant messaging server written in [`Erlang/OTP`][1].